 Another common cause for dull hardwood is mopping a dirty floor.
 You may not do it intentionally or think that you're sweeping correctly, but it can be an issue.

+Before you attempt to use any wet mop, the floor needs to be thoroughly swept or vacuumed.
 Leaving dirt and particles on the floor to be mixed and shuffled around with a wet mop will leave streaks, scratches, and residue on the floor.
 If you decide to sweep, use a dust mop rather than a broom to avoid scratching the surface.

 Using the Right Product